harshind/stopwatch/README.md

-# Stopwatch
+# STOPWATCH
 # Description
-This is a simple stopwatch application built using HTML, CSS,BootStrap and JavaScript.
+This is a simple stopwatch application built using HTML, CSS, BootStrap and JavaScript.
 It allows users to start, stop, and reset the stopwatch.
 It displays elapsed time in  minutes and seconds.

 # Features
 - Start: Begins the stopwatch timer.